English language in England: Change over time

 There has been academic interest in dialects since the late 19th century.
 The main works are On Early English Pronunciation by A.J.
 Ellis, English Dialect Grammar by Joseph Wright, and the English Dialect Dictionary also by Joseph Wright.
-The Dialect Test was developed by Joseph Wright so he could hear the differences of the vowel sounds of a dialect by listening to different people reading the same short passage of text.
+The Dialect Test was developed by Joseph Wright so he could hear the differences in the vowel sounds of a dialect by listening to different people reading the same short text passage.

-In the 1950s and 1960s the Survey of English Dialects was undertaken to preserve a record of the traditional spectrum of rural dialects that merged into each other.
+In the 1950s and 1960s, the Survey of English Dialects was undertaken to preserve a record of the traditional spectrum of rural dialects that merged into each other.
 The traditional picture was that there would be a few changes in lexicon and pronunciation every couple of miles, but that there would be no sharp borders between completely different ways of speaking.
 Within a county, the accents of the different towns and villages would drift gradually so that residents of bordering areas sounded more similar to those in neighbouring counties.

 Because of greater social mobility and the teaching of "Standard English" in secondary schools, this model is no longer very accurate.
 There are some English counties in which there is little change in accent/dialect, and people are more likely to categorise their accent by a region or county than by their town or village.
 As agriculture became less prominent, many rural dialects were lost.
-Some urban dialects have also declined; for example, traditional Bradford dialect is now quite rare in the city, and call centres have seen Bradford as a useful location for the very fact there is a lack of dialect in potential employees.
-Some call centres state that they were attracted to Bradford because it has a regional accent which is relatively easy to understand.
-But working in the opposite direction concentrations of migration may cause a town or area to develop its own accent.
-The two most famous examples are Liverpool and Corby.
-Liverpool's dialect is influenced heavily by Irish and Welsh, and it sounds completely different from surrounding areas of Lancashire.
+Some urban dialects have also declined; for example, the traditional dialect of Bradford is now quite rarely spoken in the city, and call centres have seen Bradford as a useful location due to the fact that potential employees there nowadays generally lack dialectal speech.
+Some local call centres have stated that they were attracted to Bradford because it has a regional accent that is relatively easy to understand.

+Concentrations of migration may cause a town or area to develop its own accent.
+The two most famous examples of this are Liverpool and Corby.
+Liverpool's dialect is influenced heavily by Irish and Welsh, and it sounds completely different from the surrounding areas of Lancashire.
 Corby's dialect is influenced heavily by Scots, and it sounds completely different from the rest of Northamptonshire.
 The Voices 2006 survey found that the various ethnic minorities that have settled in large populations in parts of Britain develop their own specific dialects.
 For example, Asian may have an Oriental influence on their accent so sometimes urban dialects are now just as easily identifiable as rural dialects, even if they are not from South Asia.
-In the traditional view, urban speech was just seen as a watered-down version of that of the surrounding rural area.
-Historically, rural areas had much more stable demographics than urban areas, but there is now only a small difference.
+In the traditional view, urban speech has just been seen as a watered-down version of that of the surrounding rural area.
+Historically, rural areas had much more stable demographics than urban areas, but there is now only a small difference between the two.
 It has probably never been true since the Industrial Revolution caused an enormous influx to cities from rural areas.